aws-samples/amazon-sagemaker-edge-defect-detection-computer-vision/README.md

 This workshop showcases a simple way of managing deployments of multiple CV models onto an edge device for defect detection use cases.
 For the sake of simplicity, we run certain steps in a manual fashion by e.g. preparing and deploying models from a Sagemaker Studio notebook.
 In a production setting, we recommend using dedicated pipelines both for the model building component as well as for the deployment component.
 Similar to the [MLOps reference architecture as outlined in the AWS blog](https://aws.amazon.com/blogs/apn/taming-machine-learning-on-aws-with-mlops-a-reference-architecture/), one would use Amazon EventBridge event rules to kick off the deployment process after a approval of a new version in the model registry has been detected.
 Likewise, the pipeline execution would be triggered by either a commit to a connected code repository or by other events that require retraining (e.g. detected model drift or new incoming data).

+### Troubleshooting

+* **Issue**: My application running on EC2 is not accessible through via public IP address.
+&rarr; Make sure you opened up the port your application is running on in the security group attached to the instance.
+In case you cannot access the application through any other port than port 80, you could try to map the port 80 to 8080 by configuring a NAT redirect using the *iptables* command line tool as follows: `sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080`

 ## References

 * aws-samples GitHub Repository "ML@Edge with SageMaker Edge Manager" https://github.com/aws-samples/amazon-sagemaker-edge-manager-workshop
 * Ronneberger, O., Fischer, P., & Brox, T. (2015).
 U-Net: Convolutional Networks for Biomedical Image Segmentation.
 MICCAI. https://arxiv.org/abs/1505.04597
+* Bozic, J., Tabernik, D. & Skocaj, D. (2021).
+Mixed supervision for surface-defect detection: from weakly to fully supervised learning.
+Computers in Industry. https://arxiv.org/abs/2104.06064

 ## Security